 Example: You paid sales tax to a contractor for a capital improvement.
 To be eligible for a refund you must provide proof showing you paid sales tax to the contractor that performed the service.
 You must also include invoices or other documents showing that the work performed qualifies as a capital improvement.
-(For details, see Publication 862, Sales and Use Tax Classifications of Capital Improvements and Repairs to Real Property.)
+(See Tax Bulletin Capital Improvements (TB-ST-104) for additional information.)

 Example: Your business paid sales tax on utilities used directly and exclusively in manufacturing.
 If some of the electricity usage on your utility bill is for nonproduction activities, you must include your own survey or an electrical engineer’s survey detailing the percentage of electricity used directly and exclusively in production.
 In addition, you must include utility statements or a detailed schedule of utilities you purchased and used directly and exclusively in the production process, along with a sampling of utility statements.
 (For details, see TSB-M-82(25)S, Determining Electricity Used in the Production of Tangible Personal Property for Sale, and Publication 852, Sales Tax Information For: Manufacturers, Processors, Generators, Assemblers, Refiners, Miners, and Extractors, and Other Producers of Goods and Merchandise.)